any-docs/css/content/guides/text/whitespace/index.md

    </body>
    ```

-3. Each tab that's preserved at this point is rendered according to {{cssxref("tab-size")}}.
+3. Each tab that's preserved at this point is rendered according to `tab-size`.
 This can only happen with `white-space-collapse` set to `preserve` or `break-spaces` because all other settings turn tabs into spaces.
 4. Sequences of spaces at the end of a line are removed, so the above becomes:

    ```html